-In 2019, the fund financial position increased approximately \$3.7 million on a modified accrual basis of accounting and the 2018 results of operation showed an increase of about \$2.2 million.
-The increase in financial position in 2019 is the result of revenue sources exceeding operational and capital expenses.
-Total revenue showed an increase between 2019 and 2018 of \$0.8 million mainly due to increase in funding from Tulsa County from sales tax.
-Total expenditures decreased by \$0.8 million in 2019 due mainly to a decrease in personnel expense.
+In 2020, the fund financial position increased approximately \$0.5 million on a modified accrual basis of accounting and the 2019 results of operation showed an increase of about \$3.7 million.
+The increase in financial position in 2020 is the result of revenue sources exceeding operational and capital expenses.
+Total revenue showed an increase between 2020 and 2019 of \$0.1 million mainly due to an increase in funding from Tulsa County from sales tax.
+Total expenditures increased by \$3.4 million in 2020 due mainly to an increase in contracted operational costs.